4 Tips for Managing Chronic Pain

-Prescription and over-the-counter drugs recommended by your doctor can help control inflammation and pain.
+1. Take Your Medications.
+Prescription and over-the-counter drugs recommended by your doctor help control inflammation and pain.
 If you have side effects that keep you from taking your medications, or if you have trouble affording their cost, speak to your doctor.
-There may be other options.
+There may be other medication or payment options.

 Living With Chronic Pain

 Diagnosed with rheumatoid arthritis (RA) at the age of 71, Monica Gardner was active and healthy, teaching full time at a local university.
 One day, she woke up with terrible pain in her hands, feet, and skin.

 “I never want to feel pain like that again!” says Gardner, recalling her early flares of joint inflammation.
 “My skin hurt.
 My joints all ached.
 I couldn’t even open the doors of my car.”